uport-project/uport-connect/docs/guides/usage.md

 // Opens this first request in a QR code, connect.requestDisclosure({ notifications: true })

-connect.onResponse('disclosureReq').then(payload => {
+connect.onResponse('disclosureReq').then(res => {
-  const did = payload.res.did
+  const did = res.payload.did
-  // can ignore, as this is saved in the background to connect, and push transport is configured
+  // const pushToken = res.payload.pushToken
-  // const pushToken = payload.res.pushToken
+  // ^ can ignore, as this is saved in the background to connect, and push transport is configured

   // Now once you make another request, the request will be sent in a push instead of QR code
   // Mobile flow still remains the same
 })
 ```

 ### Configurations